AutoML: A Survey of the State-of-the-Art: Model Generation

 \subsection{Architecture Optimization}

-After defining the search space, we need to search for the best-performing architecture, a process we call architecture optimization (AO).
-Traditionally, the architecture of a neural network is regarded as a set of static hyper-parameters that are tuned based on the performance observed on the validation set.
-However, this process highly depends on human experts and requires a lot of time and resources for trial and error.
-Therefore, many AO methods are proposed to free humans from this tedious procedure and to search for novel architectures automatically.
-We detail the commonly used AO methods in the following.
+After defining the search space, we need to search for the best-performing architecture, a process we call \textit{architecture optimization (AO)}.
+Traditionally, the architecture of a neural network is regarded as a set of static hyperparameters that are tuned based on the performance observed on the validation set.
+However, this process highly depends on human experts and requires considerable time and resources for trial and error.
+Therefore, many AO methods have been proposed to free humans from this tedious procedure and to search for novel architectures automatically.
+Below, we detail the commonly used AO methods.